 If you find yourself in a financial crisis and are unable to pay your rent (or cover the rent, security deposit and broker’s fee for a new apartment), New York’s Human Resource Administration may be able to provide you with assistance.
 In emergency situations, HRA provides no-interest loans that cover one month’s rent (or rent, security deposit, and broker’s fee for a new apartment).
 You will need to pay the money back steadily over one to two years, and it is important to take this into account when you make a decision whether to accept the loan.
 But it is also a good resource to know about if you are in a temporary financial crisis.

 Among HRA’s requirements is that you currently have a steady source of income, that the lease to the apartment is in your name, and that the apartment is affordable given your income.

-To see if you are eligible for an emergency “one-shot deal,” call 1-877-472-8411.
-Press "Explain your housing situation."
+To see if you are eligible for an emergency “one-shot deal,” call 1-718-557-1399.
+Wait until the message offers you a menu; press 1 for the main menu, and then 4, for public assistance and emergency help.
 If you are eligible, you will need to go to a public assistance office to apply for the loan.